Beginner writer mistakes I made (so you don’t have to)

 If you’ve already written your story and there’s no conflict, I’m afraid that you’re going to do a whole lot of rewriting.

 Think about movies and books you love.
 What is the big problem, also known as the main conflict, in those stories?
 Make a list.
 Then look at your own story idea and come up with possible Big Problems for your story.
-Choose one.
-When your protagonist sets off to solve that problem, they should encounter multiple smaller conflicts on the way, because if they reach their goal straight away, you don’t really have a story.
-Don’t be too kind to your characters.
-It’s your job to cause problems.
+How, though?
+You need to look at your protagonist and give them problems that hurt them personally.
+They need flaws and existing problems that complicate matters and that make your readers say ouch.

 The problems aren’t there just for decoration, they’re the most important material of your plot.
 If you’ve got characters but not much plot to speak of, my Troublemaker Method can help you fix that easily.

-Looking at story structure when you’re planning your story usually also helps you overcome this issue.
+Looking at story structure when you’re planning your story usually also helps you overcome this issue as well.
 Get back to the drawing board and plan your story from the beginning including plenty of meaningful conflict.

 There are no stakes in your story